 The huge popularity of social networking reflects a lack of trust in traditional media sources

-These are the influential opinion leaders who shape views and opinions, people see them as experts on particular subjects.
-These type of celebrities or on-line personalities are especially popular in China.
+Kols or Key opinion leaders shape views and opinions, people see them as experts on particular subjects.
+These type of celebrities or online personalities are especially popular in China.
 They have successfully gathered large communities of people around them.
 Different demographics can be targeted on social media via these key opinion leaders.

-The benefit of this trend is that a ‘KOL’ can be recruited by your company and become instrumental in spreading a positive message about your brand.
-In this way you can benefit from the KOL’s large online community and reach thousands or even millions of potential consumers in one go.
+The benefit of this trend is that a ‘KOLs’ can be recruited by your company and become instrumental in spreading a positive message about your brand.
+In this way, you can benefit from the KOL’s large online community and reach thousands or even millions of potential consumers in one go.

 E-commerce reviews and consumer’s opinions are vital

-It is vital to manage your e-reputation and promote positive content within social networks.
-Tracking this type of user content is vital for brands as a source of consumer intelligence as well as an influential media source.
+Consequently, it is vital to manage your e-reputation and promote positive content within social networks.
+Tracking this type of user content is a necessity for brands as a source of consumer intelligence as well as an influential media source.

 Social Media is potentially becoming more fragmented and localized

 It is not just about the current, most dominant social networks.
-New forms of expression continue to emerge in this fast paced, ever changing market.
-With increasing numbers of people from all different ages and backgrounds using social media there is likely to be a demand for ‘new’ spaces where users can communicate and share content in a way which sets itself apart from the ‘mainstream’.
+New forms of expression continue to emerge in this fast-paced, ever-changing market.
+With an increasing numbers of people from all different ages and backgrounds using social media, there is likely to be a demand for ‘new’ spaces where users can communicate and share content in a way which sets itself apart from the ‘mainstream’.

 It is vital that you understand the differences and how you must tailor and adapt your digital marketing strategy in China to succeed

-With over 300 million users of social networks in China, customer retention is a challenge.
+With over 1 billion social media users in China, customer retention is a challenge.
 People respect the opinions of their social circles, so companies need to create intelligent strategies and new advertising models.
-Only in this way will a brand manage to create a strong image, address the concerns of its customers and avoid damaging, negative reviews.
+Only in this way will a brand manager to create a strong image, address the concerns of its customers and avoid damaging, negative reviews.

 Lacking the accurate and reliable measurement systems makes it difficult to analyze the results of one’s business strategies, especially given the size of the communities involved.
 You will need to have staff who can reliably measure the results of a digital campaign and know the contemporary Chinese market intimately.